LONDON MARKETS: FTSE 100 Slips As Renewed U.S.-North Korea Tensions Prompt Caution

 Read:Speculators haven't been this bullish on gold since October (http://www.marketwatch.com/story/gold-bets-jump-30-among-speculators-as-they-boost-holdings-for-5th-straight-week-2017-08-21)

-Stock movers: Shares of Shire PLC (SHPG) (SHPG) slumped 4% after the drugmaker said Chief Financial Officer Jeff Poulton has decided to leave the company at the end of the year to join a startup in the U.S.
+Metals prices were broadly higher.
+Shares of copper miner Antofagasta PLC (ANTO.LN) picked up 1.5% and Glencore PLC (GLEN.LN) moved up 0.5%.

-Housing shares were able to advance Monday even as Rightmove said the average asking price for houses fell 0.9% in August.
-Persimmon PLC shares (PSN.LN) rose 1.4% and Taylor Wimpey PLC (TW.LN) gained 1.1%.
+Stock movers: Housing shares were able to advance Monday even as Rightmove said the average asking price for houses fell 0.9% in August.
+Persimmon PLC shares (PSN.LN) rose 1.5%, Barratt Developments (BDEV.LN) turned up 0.3% and Taylor Wimpey PLC (TW.LN) gained 0.9%.

-Centering on central banks: Already on the radar is the Kansas City Federal Reserve Bank's central bank symposium in Jackson Hole, Wyo., which starts Thursday and runs through Saturday.
+Centering on central banks: Already on the radar is the U.S. Federal Reserve's central bank symposium in Jackson Hole, Wyo., which starts Thursday and runs through Saturday.

-Last week, a Reuters report (https://www.reuters.com/article/us-ecb-policy-draghi-idUSKCN1AW0LF) pointed to dampened expectations for a hawkish shift from European Central Bank President Mario Draghi, saying the ECB chief will not deliver any new policy messages at the conference.
+Last week, ECB sources in a Reuters report dampened expectations for a hawkish shift from European Central Bank President Mario Draghi, saying Draghi will not deliver any new policy messages at the conference.

 "This in itself suggests that the [ECB's] Governing Council remains to be convinced that it should announce its QE tapering plans at its next meeting on 7 September," said Investec's chief economist Phillip Shaw in a note late last week.